 32-1941.
 Third-party logistics providers; permit required; designated representative; fingerprinting requirements

-A. A third-party logistics provider that engages in the logistics services of prescription or over-the-counter dangerous drugs or dangerous devices into, within or from this state shall hold a third-party logistics provider permit in this state.
+A. A third-party logistics provider that engages in logistics services into, within or from this state shall hold a third-party logistics provider permit in this state.

 B. A third-party logistics provider shall comply with storage practices, including all of the following: